-When my husband and I arrived in Italy last winter, the first meal we had was at a small restaurant a couple of blocks from our hotel.
-One of his favorite Italian meals is cacio e pepe so it was only right that we went somewhere that offered it.
-I decided to be adventurous and ordered a pasta that I never had before, amatriciana.
+When my husband and I went to Italy last winter, the first thing we ate was pasta.
+My husband ordered his favorite cacio e pepe but I decided to be adventurous and order a pasta I never had before, amatriciana.
 Little did I know that this is a classic Italian dish available widely throughout Italy.
 I could barely pronounce the name but by the end of the meal, I was singing Amatriciana!
 This pasta ended up being one of my favorite meals in Italy.
 Made from only four ingredients, the sauce is simple but full of incredible flavor.
 This recipe is an ode to the dish I had in Rome, adding a special twist to make it my own.

 **Helpful tips and common mistakes

-Once the guanciale is browned, drain all but 1 tbsp of the fat.
+Brown the guanciale and drain all but 1 tablespoon of the fat.
 You will be incorporating the rendered fat back into the sauce for extra flavor so set it aside!
 Add the canned tomatoes, seasoning with salt and pepper.
-If tomatoes are in season, you can always use the fresh ingredient.
+If tomatoes are in season, you can always use fresh.
 However, for ease and simplicity, I used canned.
 This did not mean I skimped on the quality, no sir.
-The best-canned tomatoes are San Marzano, the perfect item for this amatriciana pasta.

 When you initially read the list of ingredients to make amatriciana pasta, you can't help but think, but won't that just taste like tomato sauce with bacon?
 This, my friends, cannot be further from the truth.
 The guanciale is a flavor bomb that turns canned tomatoes into something spectacular.
 With my first bite, I couldn't help but grin the biggest smile.
-This was exactly like the pasta I had at that very first restaurant in Rome.
 Rich, flavorful, and just so amazingly good.
 Without a doubt, one of my favorite kinds of pasta and now my husband's too.